twmht/ImageCoder/README.md

-ImageProcessor
+ImageCoder
 ==============

-An Java-based Image Processor
+An Java-based Image Coder implementing some well-known algorithm including DCT, Clut, and Mosaic.